HerzogElias/conduit-frontend/README.md

 ### CI CD Pipeline

 This project uses **GitHub Actions** to automate building and pushing Docker images to GitHub Container Registry (GHCR).
-The workflow runs on every push to `main` or manually via workflow dispatch.
+The workflow runs on every push to `master` or manually via workflow dispatch.

 **Pipeline Steps:**